drugomilovapolina/rsschool-cv-old-version/cv.md

     - requirements elicitation and formalization: SRS, V&S, Use Cases, User Stories
     - user interface design and prototyping: Figma, Axure, Balsamiq
     - processes modeling (BPMN, UML)

+## Experience
+February 2022 - Present
+#### Business Analyst
+* Requirements elicitation, analysis and documentation.
+* Communication with the Product owner, Marketers, Risk specialists and other business representatives.
+* Interact with DEV and QA teams during the project implementation.
+* Tasks setting for developers, tasks management and control of execution.
+* Prototyping of the interfaces.
+* Business processes modeling, using BPMN notation.

+## Education
+* IT Academy - Business Analysis in IT
+* BSEU - Business Administration

+## Languages
+* Russian - Native
+* Belarusian - Native
+* English - B2
+* Spanish - A2